iBridges-for-iRODS/iBridges/docs/source/index.rst

 python-irodsclient is very powerful and feature rich, we aim to provide an easier API for users (mainly researchers) that do not have any technical knowledge of iRods.

+We provide extensive tutorials on how to work with data in iRODS.
+Please consult our `iBridges <https://github.com/UtrechtUniversity/iBridges/tree/main/tutorials>`__.

 .. toctree::
    :hidden:
    :maxdepth: 2